fabaff/zerotier-client/README.md

 # zerotier-client
-A Python client wrapper for the ZeroTier API
+A Python client wrapper for the local API of a ZeroTier controller.